AakashN2k03/OOP/PYTHON/CLASSES_AND_OBJECTS/data_members.md

 ## Memory Management

+### Does a Class Take Memory in Python?
+A **class itself does take some memory**, but not in the same way as objects.
+When a class is **defined**, Python stores its **attributes, methods, and metadata** in memory.
+However, **no instance variables are stored** at this point because no object exists yet.

+👉 **A class gets memory allocated when it is defined, but this memory is only for class-level attributes, methods, and metadata.**
+👉 **An object gets its own separate memory only when it is created.**

 ### Does a class take memory by default?
 No, **a class itself does not take memory** when it is defined.
 It is just a blueprint.
 Memory is allocated **only when an object (instance) is created**.